 The rewards on offer will range from top-of-the range merchandise to two major annual rewards such as free hotel accommodation and entry to an IT security conference chosen from a list of the most popular global security conferences.
 The latter rewards will be given for the first time in January 2012.
 One reward will be given to the researcher who coordinates the most interesting vulnerability as judged by Secunia in the form of a prize under the Most Interesting Coordination Report category.
 Criteria will include complexity, impact, level and level of detail.
 The other will be given to the researcher who has been consistently coordinating correct, clearly detailed vulnerability reports that are quick and easy to confirm as judged by Secunia.
 The researcher will be given the title, ‘Most Valued Contributor’ by Secunia.
 Other rewards will be continuously given to researchers coordinating their discoveries through Secunia based on their individual performance.

 There is no charge or enrolment process for researchers to participate in the program, which forms part of several initiatives from Secunia to benefit the community.

 Read the supporting blog by Secunia's Chief Security Specialist, Carsten Eiram here.

-About Secunia Founded in 2002, Secunia is the leading provider of IT security solutions that help businesses and private individuals globally manage and control vulnerability threats and risks across their networks and endpoints.
+Founded in 2002, Secunia is the leading provider of IT security solutions that help businesses and private individuals globally manage and control vulnerability threats and risks across their networks and endpoints.
 Secunia's proven, complementary portfolio aids businesses in their handling of complex IT security risks and compliance requirements across industries and sectors - a key component in corporate risk management assessment, strategy, and implementation.
 Secunia plays an important role in the IT security ecosystem, and is the preferred supplier for enterprises and government agencies worldwide, counting Fortune 500 and Global 2000 businesses among its customer base.